Toloka/docs/en/guide/_includes/faq/pool-setup/how-many-control-tasks.md

 #### A large pool with 1% of control tasks (good)

 There are 10,000 tasks in the pool, and 100 of them are control tasks (1%).
 Each suite contains 10 tasks, and 1 of them is a control task.
-Hence, a user can complete up to 100 suites.
+Hence, a Toloker can complete up to 100 suites.

 #### A small pool with 1% control tasks (bad)

 There are 100 tasks in the pool, and 1 of them is a control task (1%).
 Each suite contains 10 tasks, and 1 of them is a control task.
-Hence, each user can only complete 1 suite.
+Hence, each Toloker can only complete 1 suite.

 #### A small pool with 10% control tasks (good)

 There are 100 tasks in the pool, and 10 of them are control tasks (10%).
 Each suite contains 10 tasks, and 1 of them is a control task.
-Hence, each user can complete up to 100 suites
+Hence, each Toloker can complete up to 100 suites

 {% endcut %}